 Dunedin friends - prepare to have your minds blown.
 We’re on a mission to arm Dunedin with the knowledge to be a whole lot more savvy about who you buy your electricity from, and how you use it.
 You’ll probably wonder why nobody has ever shared this information with you before - but you know how we roll, breaking moulds and all.
 So here we have it.
 The cold, hard truth.

 1. Electricity is bought and sold on the wholesale market.

 No… really?
 Yip!
 Your electricity retailer buys electricity at a wholesale price, which changes every half hour.
 This is known as the spot price, and it moves up and down depending on supply and demand.
 If you’re with a traditional retailer, it’s then on-sold to you as the consumer at a set rate.

 And it’s right here that we think consumers should be up with the play.
 Because if you’re purchasing electricity from your retailer at a set rate, the chances are high that what you’re paying is well above the wholesale price that your electricity retailer buys it for.

-Here at Flick Electric, we charge you the spot price of electricity, plus all the other costs associated with getting power to your place, at wholesale without any mark-up.
+Here at Flick Electric, our spot price product, Freestyle, lets you purchase electricity at the spot price, and gives you access to all the other costs associated with getting power to your place, at wholesale without any mark-up.
 We then charge you a separate fee to be your retailer, so all in all, it’s a fairer and more transparent way to buy power.
 You can see from the chart below that the spot price of electricity is considered low 48.54 percent of the time - we suggest checking these prices against your own power bill and set rate to see how it compares.